Flash496/EthBeginnerAssessment/Eth+Avax_ErrorHandling/ReadMe.md

 ### getResults()
 - Returns the vote counts for all options.
-- Can only be called after voting has ended.
+- Uses `require()` to ensure that it can only be called after voting has ended.

 ## Getting Started